What is Breast Augmentation Surgery?

 - More likely to affect breast tissue.

-Another point is that the use of saline or saline prostheses is not recommended for people under 18 years of age.
+Another point is that the use of saline prostheses is not recommended for people under 18 years old.

 2. Silicone breast augmentation